Text consolidated by Valsts valodas centrs (State

 Economic Zone;

-3) to a zone capital company or a licensed capital company
+3) in the case of a zone capital company or licensed capital

-which conforms to the status of a small capital company laid down
+company which conforms to the status of a small capital company

-the accumulated sum of eligible costs in the Free Port of Riga
+cent of the accumulated sum of eligible costs in the Free Port of

-and 60 per cent of the accumulated sum of eligible costs in the
+Rīga and 60 per cent of the accumulated sum of eligible costs in

-Rēzekne Special Economic Zone, and the Latgale Special Economic
+the Rēzekne Special Economic Zone, and the Latgale Special

 (2) [14 May 2020]